 Programs in Visual Arts

-Five concentration programs are offered: the General Program in Studio Art (Bachelor of Fine Arts) , the Communication and Visual Arts Honors Program (BA or BS or BFA) , the General Program in Visual Communication (Bachelor of Fine Arts) , the Program in Visual Arts Education (Bachelor of Science) and the Art History and Criticism Program (BA) .
+Four concentration programs are offered: the General Program in Studio Art (Bachelor of Fine Arts) , the Honors Program in Studio Art (Bachelor of Fine Arts) , the General Program in Visual Communication (Bachelor of Fine Arts) , and the Program in Visual Arts Education (Bachelor of Science) .
 Minors in Studio Art , Visual Communication and Art History are also available.